Celebrant Fees - What Do You Really Get?

 But the thing is, you can see the hours a photographer puts in, you can see the abundance of beautiful flowers, the details and work in the dress, the outfits.
 You can see the food, the setting, the cake, the cars, the preparation involved along with the labour.
 And you know the DJ or band are there for 4 hours minimum.
 But the Celebrant?

+Well she/he is just there for 30 minutes.
+Surely they aren’t worth the $850 fee they are asking?
 (Full disclosure - that’s what I charge plus $60 for the Marriage Certificate if required for name changing purposes -it’s a choice, not a requirement.)
 Can’t they do better than that?

+It’s truly a tip of the iceberg scenario.
+And guess what?
 You can get married without all those things but you can’t get married without a Celebrant!!!

 So let’s compare the procedures and cost of a Saturday wedding at the Registry Office with the services of a Celebrant.